Amy Allison: Solo career

 Allison released her solo debut album, The Maudlin Years, in 1996 on Koch Records.
 It compiled songs she recorded with the Maudlins, as well as some songs she had originally recorded as demos.
 Elvis Costello later ranked it as one of his "500 essential albums" in Vanity Fair.
 She followed it up with 2001's Sad Girl, which was described by Peter Margasak as "an elegant, detailed mix of pedal-steel-soaked country and blue-eyed soul".
 Her next three albums were No Frills Friend (2003), Everything and Nothing Too (2006), and Sheffield Streets (2009).
-In 2011 Allison released a duet album with David Scott of the Pearlfishers, entitled "Turn Like the World Does".
-In 2021 Allison completed her latest collection of songs called "Pop Tunes and the Setting Sun" with tracks produced by Don Heffington, Lee Feldman and David Scott.
+In 2011, Allison released a duet album with David Scott of the Pearlfishers, entitled Turn Like the World Does.
+In 2021 Allison completed her latest collection of songs, Pop Tunes and the Setting Sun, with tracks produced by Don Heffington, Lee Feldman and David Scott.

 Reception

 Erik Hage is Allmusic described Allison as: "..far from any kind of spotlight she has continued to carve out a career as an extraordinary songwriter, and singular performer".
 Allison's voice has often been described by critics as nasal and high-pitched, and as an "acquired taste" that seems off-putting at first but becomes more attractive after repeated listens, or which may drive some listeners away entirely on its own.
 Her voice has also led critics to compare her to a wide variety of well-known country artists, including Neil Young, Jimmie Dale Gilmore, Iris Dement, and "a less urbane Victoria Williams."
-She has also been described as a "demented Dolly Parton."
 Jad Fair has described her as one of his favorite songwriters.

 Many critics have also noted that Allison's music often focuses on very depressing topics.
 In response to critics making this observation, Allison said, "Maybe I do tend to concentrate on the more miserable aspects of life in my work, but it's a thrill when you have a good idea for a song, and you're doing it, and communicating.
 I have really good experiences performing live, with people really responding.
 And my songs always include humor."

 Critics' comparisons of Allison's music to that of her father have varied.
 Mark Keresman noted that while Allison's music is a different genre than her father's, they nevertheless share "a similar succinctness, wry humor, and keen eye for the perils of the human condition."
 Billboard also highlighted the shared succinctness of her and her father's music in its review of the Maudlin Years.